megatron-uk/PyRMenuGen/README.md

 ## Status

+  * Scanning and extraction of disc data for CloneCD (.img)
-  * Scanning and extraction of image data for CloneCD (.img) and DiscJuggler (.cdi) working for a number of disc types.
+  * Scanning and extraction of disc data for and DiscJuggler (.cdi) - for several disc type variants
-  * RMENU `list.ini` not yet in place
-  * RMENU `iso` not yet being generated
+  * Scanning and extraction of disc data for Alcohol 120% (.mdf) - *Not yet implemented*
+  * Scanning and extraction of disc data for iso/cue (.iso) - *Not yet implemented*
+  * Generation of the RMENU `LIST.INI` file
+  * Can choose to generate an original `RMENU ISO`, or `Rmenu Kai ISO` at runtime
+  * Generates a bootable `ISO` file via a call to mkisofs

 ----